On nonexpansiveness of metric projection operators on Wasserstein spaces: Introduction

 While $\rho\mapsto W_p^p(\rho,\mu)$ is known to be convex with respect to the `flat' convex combination of probability measures, i.e. along $[0,1]\ni t\mapsto (1-t)\rho_0+ t\rho_1$, its strict convexity typically fails, unless additional conditions are imposed on $\mu$ (for instance absolute continuity with respect to $\cL^d\mres\Om$; see \cite[Proposition 7.17-7.19]{San}).
 From the geometric viewpoint however, when studying properties of projection operators, it is more natural to consider the notion of geodesic convexity (which is also referred to as {\it displacement convexity} in the case of $(\cP_p(\Om),W_p)$; see \cite{McC, AmbGigSav}).
 This notion is intimately linked to the curvature properties of the space.
 By \cite[Section 7.3]{AmbGigSav} we know that when $d\ge 2$, $(\cP_2(\Om),W_2)$ is a positively curved space in the sense of Alexandrov, and so the mapping $\rho\mapsto W_2^2(\rho,\mu)$ in general is not geodesically $\lambda$-convex, for any $\lambda\in\R$.
-Similarly, it could be expected that $(\cP_p(\Om),W_p)$ is also non-negatively curved for $p\neq 2$.
-However, to the best of our knowledge, a precise result in this direction is not available in the literature at this point.
+Similarly, the failure of the uniqueness of geodesics in general in $(\cP_p(\Om),W_p)$ indicates that all these spaces are non-negatively curved also for $p\neq 2$ (cf. \cite[Corollary 2.3.2]{Jos}).
+However, to the best of our knowledge, the literature on fine curvature properties of $(\cP_p(\Om),W_p)$ is very sparse at this point.

+These considerations let us conclude that the uniqueness of the projection onto closed and geodesically convex sets $\cK$ fails in general.
+To illustrate this fact, consider the following example.
+Let $\Om=\R^2$, and let